onewelcome/identity-cloud-documentation/docs/dabp/guides/concepts/resources-in-depth.md

 After selecting the required resources click save to confirm your choice.

 ## Assigning or removing resources to a user

 To manage users' resources, you need the permission `Assign resources to group members`.
 If you have this permission, open the user details modal, click the vertical ellipsis and choose "Change membership".
 This will switch the modal to the edit mode, where you will be able to change the user's resources.
-Please note that you can only assign resources also linked to the group in which you are editing a person.
+You can only assign resources also linked to the group in which you are editing a person.

 ![edit person dialog](../../img/edit-person.png)